Rasoul-Roshan/PatchBased-Quantum-Convolution/README.md

 If you use this code in your academic work, please cite our paper.
 This is the most direct way to support this research.

-GitHub's sidebar also has an automatic "Cite this repository" button, generated from the `CITATION.cff` file.

 We provide a pre-formatted BibTeX entry for your convenience:

 ```bibtex